-She’d been at war for several goddamn years and she was fucking sick of it.
+She’d been at war for goddamn years.
+She was fucking sick of it.
 Forty of her best were currently on standby, ready to hop on their mounts and assault the pass.

 Flaysac and his bandits had become complacent.
 His guards laughed and joked as they manned their posts.
-Some of the lazy ones would strut around without armor, or take a quick snooze when they thought no one was looking.
-Even though their lax behavior was unacceptable, it was perfectly understandable.
+Some of them would strut around without armor, or take a quick snooze when their sergeants weren’t looking.
+Their lax behavior was unacceptable, but understandable.
 Victory bred complacency in the mightiest of warriors, and Flaysac’s guys were no exception.
-They’d been tearing the ass out of Holly’s army like rabid frat boys going after high school va-jay-jay.
+They’d been tearing the ass out of Holly’s army like rabid frat boys who’d wormed their way into high school va-jay-jay.

-(During her time as a cheerleader, Holly had gone to several college parties where she’d caught some would-be rapists trying to roofie her friends.
-She wasn’t altruistic—that wasn’t why she’d uppercutted seven douchebags square in their nutsacks and Krav Maga’d the shit out of their faces—she saw her peers as valuable resources.
-They were pieces on a chessboard—pawns she needed to advance her position.)
+(Holly had been at college parties where would-be rapists had tried to roofie her friends.
+She wasn’t altruistic—that wasn’t why she’d uppercutted their nutsacks and Krav Maga’d the shit out of their faces—she saw her peers as valuable resources.
+They were pieces on a board: pawns she needed to advance her position.)

-Exactly like the Indashi.
-These roided-out ape-monkeys were simply her pawns—tools to help her return to Earth, so she could rip Peter’s face off and revel in his screams.
+Pawns.
+Like the Indashi.
+These roided-out ape-monkeys would help her return to Earth, so she could rip off Peter’s face and revel in his screams.

 “Warriors!” she shouted, riding Braveheart-style before a line of mounted barbarians.
 “My Death Rider elite!
 Chosen for your ferocity, as well as your gigantic fucking balls!”

 Evil chuckles swept through the line.

 “And now!”
 Holly swung her gaze from side to side.
 “Now you fulfill your motherfucking destiny!”

-The Death Riders erupted with raucous cheers.
-They banged their shields with brutish weapons or their metal gauntlets, screaming and hooting like meth’d up linebackers.
+They banged their shields with weapons and gauntlets, screaming and hooting like meth’d up linebackers.
 Spittle flew and dotted the ground.

 “That’s right!”
 Holly roared.
 “Let’s skullfuck Flaysac in his motherfucking FACE!”

 “TO WAR!”
 Holly screamed.
 She raised her blade high above her head.

 “TO WAR!”
-An assortment of morning stars, spike-clubs, and squared-off swords punched toward the sky.
+Morning stars, spike-clubs, and squared-off swords punched toward the sky.